Atishays-Archive/NGO-Donor-Connect/README.md

 # NGO/Donor Connect
+##### ~Developer : Atishaya Jain
 ### For "IIT Bombay I-Hack Open Coding Challenge" Competition
 A Cross-Platform App(ios/Android)\
-This app aims to reduce gap between the Donor and NGOs.\
-This app would help people to donate money to NGOs.\
-Developed By ATISHAYA JAIN
+This app aims to bridge the gap between the have and have nots.
+It helps the user discover NGOs which are seeking donations and easily compare them to decide the right organisation.
+The app takes a step further and also allows the user to directly make donations with click of a few buttons.

 ## Folders
 lib - Source Code Files\